Trishton Jackson

-Trishton Jackson (born March 9, 1998) is an American football wide receiver for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Michigan State and Syracuse.
+Trishton Jackson (born March 9, 1998) is an American professional football wide receiver.
+He played college football for the Michigan State Spartans and Syracuse Orange.
+He has previously played for the Los Angeles Rams.

 College career

 Jackson began his collegiate career at Michigan State.
 As a true freshman, he caught five passes for 89 yards and one touchdown.
 He played in 12 games in his sophomore season, starting four and finishing the season with 12 receptions for 143 yards.
 After the season Jackson announced he would be transferring to Syracuse University.

 Jackson sat out the 2018 regular season at Syracuse per NCAA transfer rules.
-He was eligible to play in the 2018 Camping World Bowl and caught three passes for 24 yards, including a 14-yard touchdown reception, in the Orange's 34-18 win over West Virginia.
+He was eligible to play in the 2018 Camping World Bowl and caught three passes for 24 yards, including a 14-yard touchdown reception, in the Orange's 34–18 win over West Virginia.

-As a redshirt junior, he caught 66 passes for 1,023 yards and 11 touchdowns and was named second-team All-ACC.
+As a redshirt junior, he caught 66 passes for 1,023 yards and 11 touchdowns and was named second-team All-Atlantic Coast Conference.
 After the end of the season Jackson announced that he would forgo his final year of eligibility to enter the 2020 NFL Draft.